 "Hey Google!" will become your new favorite greeting.
 Hey Google, turn on the lights.
 Hey Google, play Bohemian Rhapsody.
 Hey Google, what are the symptoms of toe fungus?
 Hey Google, are you still listening to me?
 With three built in microphones, it just could be.
 This little smart speaker (smart microphone?) is fun and useful...and maybe just a bit creepy?
-Tell us on the Creep-O-Meter below!

-What could happen if something goes wrong
+What could happen if something goes wrong?

 If you don't take the time, it's possible Google can get to know you really well, maybe too well.
 Maybe they recognize you from all the times you ordered plain cheese pizza.
 They know you are single because who orders plain cheese pizza?
 Just kidding, they know you're single because of all those pedicure appointments you've booked for one.
-Maybe it's OK Google knows you so well.
+Maybe it's OK Google knows you so well?
 Maybe it's creepy.

-What is required to sign up?
+What can be used to sign up?

-What data does it collect?
+What data does the company collect?

-Name, email, phone number
+Name, email, phone number, address

 How can you control your data?

-What is the company’s known track record for protecting users’ data?
+What is the company’s known track record of protecting users’ data?

 Can this product be used offline?

-User friendly privacy information?
+User-friendly privacy information?

 Links to privacy information